JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Simulation

 The \AN events can be classified into the following four categories \cite{Formaggio:2013kya}: the charged current quasi-elastic scattering (CCQE), the neutral current elastic scattering (NCES), the pion production and the kaon production.
 The categories and their ratios are shown in Table \ref{tab:ANcomponents}.
-The most dominant backgrounds in the energy range of \PD (Sub-GeV) are formed by the elastic scattering, including the CCQE and the NCES events.
+The most dominant backgrounds in the energy range of \PD (Sub-GeV) are formed by elastic scattering, including the CCQE and the NCES events.
 The final states of the elastic scattering events usually deposit all their energy immediately and eventually followed by a delayed signal.
 Consequently, requiring a triple coincidence feature effectively suppresses these two categories of backgrounds.

-Another significant background is the CC and NC pion productions, which is caused by the single pion resonant interaction and the coherent pion interaction.
+Another significant background is CC and NC pion production, which is caused by single pion resonant interactions and coherent pion interactions, respectively.
 The produced pions will decay into muons with an average time of 26 ns.
-These muons, together with those produced in the CC pion production, will consequently produce Michel electrons.
+These muons, together with those produced in CC pion production, will consequently produce Michel electrons.
 It can be found that pion-production events would feature a triple coincidence in time similar to the search for \PD.
-However, the muon contributed to the second pulse of the triple coincidence has kinetic energy of 4 MeV which is too small comparing to the total energy deposition.
+However, the muon contributed to the second pulse of the triple coincidence has kinetic energy of 4 MeV which is too small compared to the total energy deposition.

-The \AN interactions with pion production have larger possibility to produce the accompanying nucleons.
-Some of the created energetic neutrons feature a small probability to propagate freely for more than 10 ns in the LS.
+The \AN interactions with pion production have a larger possibility to produce the accompanying nucleons.
+Some of the created energetic neutrons have a small probability to propagate freely for more than 10 ns in the LS.
 In this case, the neutron interaction can cause a sufficiently large second pulse.
 Therefore, pion production events with an energetic neutron, e.g. $v + p \to v + n + \pi^+$, can mimic the signature of \PD.
 In fact, $\bar{\nu}_\mu$ CC quasi-elastic scattering $\bar{\nu}_\mu + p \to n + \mu^+$ can also contribute to this kind of background.
-It should be noted that this type of events is not observed by KamLAND \cite{KamLAND}.
-However, because of its larger target mass and proton exposure amount compared to KamLAND, it is possible for JUNO to observe these backgrounds.
-Since the energetic neutron usually breaks up the nucleus and produces many neutrons, a large number of neutron capture can be used to suppress this kind of backgrounds.
+It should be noted that this type of events was not observed by KamLAND \cite{KamLAND}.
+However, because of its larger target mass and proton exposure compared to KamLAND, it is possible for JUNO to observe these backgrounds.
+Since the energetic neutron usually breaks up the nucleus and produces many neutrons, a large number of neutron capture can be used to suppress this kind of background.